kimckenna/localbeans/README.md

 - A stockist can have one or many addresses but must have at least one.
 - An address belongs to one and only one stockist.
 - As this database is being implemented for Australia and a small project the address model has been intentionally normalised to this degree only.
+- The address is then accessed through the stocking for listings location to be displayed on the listing cards and when a visitor makes a search based on suburb or postcode.

 <p float="left" align="center">
   <img src="./docs/stockists_brands.png" alt="index page desktop"/>